Probate & Trust Administration in Florida

 Trustees and Personal Administrators

 In order to serve as a personal representative, you must be either blood related to the deceased person, referred to as the decedent, or a Florida resident.
 Additionally you must be 18 years or older with no felony convictions.
 If you are administering an estate in Fort Myers as a resident of another state, our Fort Myers probate lawyer can assist you with our out-of-state representation services.
 The Dorcey Law Firm also assists beneficiaries who believe that the personal representative of a late loved one’s estate is abusing the position for their own benefit or to withhold inheritance.
-If this applies to you, we can help you through the process of removal or appointment of executors.
+If this applies to you, our probate professionals can help you through the process of removal or appointment of executors.

 Contact our team to get started!